Algoinde/Audio/README.md

 If it's a headset, it will have both input and output in the same jack.
 Sound input will come from the mic on the headset and sound output will go to your headphones.

-In the settings window above, Playback will show *output devices*.
-Recording will show *input devices*.
+In the settings window above, Playback will show *output devices* - audio-making programs will send sound to these.
+Recording will show *input devices* - audio-listening programs will take sound from them.

 ### Choosing devices per-application